 - Will have blood tests done often the first few days.

 - Eye reactions, body movements, level of sleepiness, and for babies, how their fontanel looks

 Your Child May Be Very Irritable and Not Want to Be Held.
 Things That Might Comfort Them Are:

 - Helping with their care, if allowed.
 Let their nurse know what help you can give.

 Depending on the type of bacteria present, people who have had close contact with your child, like family members and babysitters, may need to be treated with an oral (by mouth) antibiotic.

 Before Going Home

-- Your doctor will talk with you about your child’s progress and response to treatment.
+- Your child’s progress and response to treatment

 - Hearing loss